bdWhistmore/NSM-Engineering/markdown.md

 # Elastic NSM Engineer

-Begin by listing the available containers
+Begin by listing the available containers.
 `lxc list`
 `lxc start --all`